 Keep reading this article to determine the best way to get rid of GERD by a vegan diet.

 What GERD is

-GERD (Gastroesophageal Reflux Malady) is a condition wherein stomach substance, including stomach acids, streams upward into your food pipe (throat), generally causing an uncomfortable feeling.
+GERD (Gastroesophageal Reflux Malady) is a condition wherein stomach substances, including stomach acids, streams upward into your food pipe (throat), generally causing an uncomfortable feeling.